AnirudhG07/dotfiles/yazi/.config/yazi/plugins/custom-shell.yazi/README.md

 desc = "custom-shell as default"
 ```

-To set extra shell arguments, you can add them as -
+To set extra shell arguments, you can add them as:

 ```toml
 [[manager.prepend_keymap]]